Skip to main content

 1. Designated Public Forum: SUNY Oswego has designated the following as public areas for the purpose of peaceful and orderly assemblies by all Users subject to the other provisions of this policy: The south side of the recessed concrete surface in the academic quad between Hewitt Hall, Mahar Hall, and Lanigan Hall, commonly known as “The Sundial,” not including the sidewalks surrounding The Sundial (see Appendix A).
 The south side of The Sundial is one of the most highly trafficked areas on campus by students, faculty, staff, and visitors.

-2. Designated Public Areas of Grounds and Buildings: means the Designated Public Forum and sidewalks/walkways/paved areas on University owned property except for building entrances and access points; the lawn between Rich and Park Halls; the field between the Marano Campus Center and the Cooper Dining Hall; the Marano Campus Center spine, Food Court, and Hearth Lounge.
+2. Designated Public Areas of Grounds: means the Designated Public Forum and sidewalks/walkways/paved areas on University owned property except for building entrances and access points; the lawn between Rich and Park Halls; and the field between the Marano Campus Center and the Cooper Dining Hall.

 3. Internal User: refers to any University school/college, department, office, committee (including task forces, working groups, etc. doing official University work for the University), or Registered Student Organization.
 Internal Users have University privileges to reserve and use spaces and to publicize Events and programs that are not available to other Users.

-4. University User: refers to individual SUNY Oswego students (see definition of student in the SUNY Oswego Student Code of Conduct) and employees of the University, Auxiliary Services, the Oswego University Foundation, the Alumni Association, or the Student Association of SUNY Oswego, including those desiring to exercise their free speech rights.
+4. University User: refers to individual SUNY Oswego students (see definition of student in the SUNY Oswego Student Code of Conduct) and employees of the University, Auxiliary Services, the Oswego University Foundation, the Alumni Association, or the Student Association of SUNY Oswego.

 6. Non-Commercial Organization: refers to federal, state, or local governmental units, departments, and agencies; business, charitable, civic, community, cultural, educational, entertainment, industrial, labor, political, professional, recreational, and religious organizations operating on a not-for-profit basis and whose activities are consistent with and in furtherance of University purposes.